-North of Cottonwood Falls, is the Cottonwood Falls bridge and dam.
+North of Cottonwood Falls is the Cottonwood Falls bridge and dam.
 The first dam at this site was constructed of cottonwood logs in 1860, which provided water power for a saw and grist mill.
 In 1906 the dam was expanded and used to generate electricity.
-The present dam is constructed from cut limestone which was later covered with concrete.
+The present dam is constructed from cut limestone, which was later covered with concrete.

 The first major bridge at Cottonwood Falls was a 150-foot long iron truss bridge constructed in 1872.
 The present bridge was constructed in 1914 by the Missouri Valley Bridge Company of Leavenworth, Kansas.
-It is one of only three remaining reinforced masonry, earth-filled arch bridges that were designed by Daniel B. Luten and is listed on the National Register of Historic Places today.
+It is one of only three remaining reinforced masonry, earth-filled arch bridges designed by Daniel B. Luten and is listed on the National Register of Historic Places today.